A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 9
+Very fun problem to solve, lightweighted compared to other to let people enjoy the weekend :) Some slow down due to the debugging of part 2, but writing down the computations on paper gave its results!
+After writing down the examples on the small input, I understood where I was mistaking.
+Cool!

 # Day 8
 That sensation when you start to see patterns \*w*/ For the first time in this AoC I had a flash of inspiration!
 Realizing that computing the LCM instead of